 Reusable makeup remover pads are super handy for removing foundation, eye makeup and face masks, and for applying skin cleansers, treatments and toners.
 Just one reusable pad saves hundreds of single use wipes.

 Once a week, pop your reusable makeup pads into the washing machine on a gentle, cold wash.
-Afterwards, hang to dry and they'll be ready use again!
+Afterwards, hang your sustainable makeup pads to dry in your bathroom and they'll be ready to use again!

 TIP 3: Turn to tree-friendly toilet paper